 “We begin by avoiding risks, and then look at minimizing those risks we cannot avoid,” continued McIvor.
 “Overall, I think the techniques and methods developed by wind-wildlife stakeholders have been very effective at minimizing risks.
 Now the challenge is to see what kinds of solutions can be developed to reduce the risks that remain.
 I’m very excited about the prospects.”

 Toward a Future of Flying Safe

 Stakeholders committed to protecting wildlife agree that one of the greatest risks facing birds and bats is climate change, and many see wind energy as part of the solution – as long as the risk to wildlife can be minimized.
-“Wildlife populations face numerous anthropogenic threats, but chief among them are those posed by global warming,” remarked Garry George, Renewable Energy Director for National Audubon Society, which supports expediting the development of properly sited renewable energy and has set a goal of ensuring that 50 percent of America’s energy comes from renewable sources by 2030.
+“Wildlife populations face numerous anthropogenic threats, but chief among them are those posed by global warming,” remarked Garry George, Clean Energy Director for the National Audubon Society, which supports expediting the development of properly sited renewable energy and has set a goal of ensuring that 50 percent of America’s energy comes from renewable sources by 2030.

 “Our models predict that climate change will have significant impacts on the habitat and migration patterns of several sensitive species,” George continued.
 “Increased deployment of renewable energy is an important strategy to reduce greenhouse gas emissions, but it’s essential that wind farms utilize every means possible to minimize impacts to wildlife, including technological solutions.”